COMMUNICATING WITH PATIENTS

 - Need help with language or reading websites

 then we recommend you visit the BBC website My Web My Way, which provides advice on how to make your computer easier to use, whether you are a Windows, Mac or Linux user.

-From 1st April 2015, Brunel Medical Practice patients have a Named Accountable GP responsible for your overall care at the surgery.
+All Brunel Medical Practice patients have a Named Accountable GP responsible for their overall care at the surgery.
 This does not change which doctor you see.

 It’s Your Practice: A patient guide to GP services has been put together by the Royal College of General Practitioners (RCGP) for patients.

 This guide has been produced as part of the RCGP’s aim to build stronger relationships between you and your doctors and encourage the involvement and inclusion of you in your own care.

 The guide provides helpful information on all aspects of using GP services: from finding and choosing a practice and how to get the most out of a GP consultation to accessing health records and understanding patients’ rights and responsibilities.